-For example, a button will fall off last minute, you forgot to brush your teeth rushed out the door into the waiting limo, or perhaps your wedding dress turns out to be a lot hotter than you thought and you would love to add a little extra deodorant.
+For example, a button can fall off last minute, you forgot to brush your teeth after rushing out the door into the waiting limo, or perhaps your wedding dress turns out to be a lot hotter than you thought and you would love to add a little extra deodorant.

 A Bridal Emergency Kit will come in handy for just those moments.

 A proper lingerie themed bridal shower or bachelorette party is a great way to receive some lovely lingerie pieces.
 Otherwise, don't forget to buy a piece of lingerie (online or in store) for you and your special somebody.

 A sexy little chemise from BHLDN bridal boutique is the perfect honeymoon negligee that is pretty and looks good on all body types.

 The hidden item that carries a fun tradition, can easily be forgotten.

 I actually ended up wearing my mother's garter from her wedding as my something old.
 In the end, I didn’t end up doing a garter toss, probably because I didn’t want to give up my mom’s garter.